BroadbandForum/yang/docs/typst-template.typ

 #let bbf-same-section = bbf-passthrough
 // XXX might need to convert this to vertical space
 #let bbf-spacer = bbf-passthrough
-// XXX might be able to do something clever with these
-#let bbf-left = bbf-passthrough
-#let bbf-right = bbf-passthrough
-#let bbf-clear = bbf-passthrough

 // pagebreak() can only be used at the outer level
 #let bbf-new-page(content) = { pagebreak(weak: true); content }